portworx/px-docs/enterprise/lighthouse-new.md

 * In the cluster list that appears, click on the trashcan link next to the cluster name.
 * This will remove the cluster card from lighthouse cluster landing page

 **NOTE:** This will not remove your cluster from your KVDB.
-Just entry in lighthouse.
+Just the entry in lighthouse.

 ![Lighthouse add new cluster](/images/lh-new-delete-cluster.png){:width="1796px" height="600px"}